-While the REITs included in our peer group may not be in direct competition with the Company, we believe that our peer group is representative of our market for executive talent.
+While the REITs included in our compensation peer group may not be in direct competition with the Company, our Compensation Committee believes that our compensation peer group is representative of our market for executive talent.
+Upon implementation of the 2013 compensation peer group, our Company ranked approximately (i) 57% in gross revenue, (ii) 46% in total assets and (iii) 47% in market value, relative to the compensation peers set forth above.